MonoGame/monogame.github.io/website/content/blog/2024-12-01-a-year-in-review.md

 * Improved Content pipeline (Mr H / Harry, details)
   * Automating XNB builds to make using MGCB or the content editor optional, and adding content more easily to projects
 * Full DX12 support on Windows / Xbox
 * Vulkan support to replace OpenGL (Tom to clarify)

+### Support

+You can support us here - https://monogame.net/donate/

+---

+### Onwards MonoGame

+The MonoGame Foundation team